← All conflicts

 How the Taiwan Strait Crisis Affects You in 2026

-China has been running large military drills near Taiwan in 2026, including practice blockades and flights into Taiwan's airspace.
-This is not a new rivalry, but the scale of the exercises has grown.
-Taiwan sits at the center of the global tech economy.
-It makes over 90% of the world's most advanced computer chips.
-Those chips go into your phone, your car, your laptop, and almost every piece of modern electronics.
-More than 50% of global container shipping also passes through nearby waters.
-If a conflict started, chip supplies could be disrupted for years.
-The United States has a legal commitment under the Taiwan Relations Act to help Taiwan defend itself.
-That puts the world's two largest economies in direct tension.
-You don't have to follow military news closely to feel the effects — they could show up in your grocery bill, your investment account, and the price of a new car.
+China has been running large military drills near Taiwan in 2026, including practice blockades and flights into Taiwan's air defense zone.
+Taiwan is a self-governing island that China claims as its own territory.
+This is not just a distant political argument.
+Taiwan makes over 90% of the world's most advanced computer chips.
+Your phone, laptop, and car depend on those chips.
+More than 50% of global container shipping passes through nearby waters.
+If a blockade or conflict happened, chip factories could go offline for years.
+The US has a legal commitment under the Taiwan Relations Act to help Taiwan defend itself.
+That puts two major powers in direct tension.
+In 2026, the drills are getting larger and more frequent.
+This situation affects your prices, your investments, and global trade.

-Taiwan, Japan, and the Philippines remain open to tourists in 2026, but the situation changes fast.
-Commercial flight routes near the Taiwan Strait have been quietly adjusted by several airlines to avoid exercise zones.
-Travel insurance that covers 'civil unrest' or 'acts of war' is strongly recommended — standard policies often exclude these.
-Check your government's official travel advisory before booking: the U.S. State Department (travel.state.gov), the UK's FCDO (gov.uk/foreign-travel-advice), and Australia's Smartraveller (smartraveller.gov.au) all publish updated regional risk levels.
+Taiwan, Japan, and the Philippines remain open to tourists in 2026, but the situation warrants caution.
+Direct flights over the Taiwan Strait have been rerouted by several airlines, adding travel time.
+Travel insurance with conflict and evacuation coverage is strongly recommended for the region.
+Avoid civilian vessels in the strait area.
+Check your government's official travel advisories before booking: the US State Department at travel.state.gov, the UK Foreign Office at gov.uk/foreign-travel-advice, and Australia's Smartraveller at smartraveller.gov.au.
+Conditions can change quickly.

 Frequently Asked Questions